The Best Tips About E&O Insurance for Insurance Agents

 BBasically, if you as an insurance agent fail to properly assess a client’s needs, you may end up being sued.
 As per a 2018 Case Law Update on a Plusweb report, you may be liable for breach of an oral agreement if you provide your client with an under-valued coverage, or are unable to provide them with the coverage that they need, and aren’t able to provide them with the promised insurance.

 What Does E&O Insurance for Insurance Agents Not Cover?

 E&O insurance generally covers financial losses.
 Thus, it doesn’t provide coverage for any personal injuries to you or your property.
 Some of the claims that E&O insurance doesn’t cover are:

-If you run an agency then E&O coverage will not cover for any injuries to your employees while on the job.
-Workers compensation insurance is a viable alternative that will cover your employee’s medical expenses and lost income while they are injured during their job.
+E&O will not cover illness or injury.
+Workers compensation insurance is a viable alternative that will cover your employee’s medical expenses and lost income if they’re injured on the job.

 Damage to Business Property